byteworksinc/ORCA-C/Debugger.md

 `COP 06` is used at the start of all subroutines, right after the `COP 03` that marks the start of the subroutine.
 (You can put the `COP 06` before or after any `COP 05`, so long as it comes before any `COP 00`, `COP 01` or `COP 02` instructions).
 This instruction flags the source file for the subroutine, giving the debugger a chance to switch to the correct source file if it is not already being displayed.
 You can also imbed other `COP 06` instructions inside of the subroutine if the subroutine spans several source files.

 The `COP 06` instruction is followed by the four-byte address of the full path name of the source file.
-The path name is given as a C-string.
+The path name is given as a P-string.
 The ORCA/Debugger supports path names up to 255 characters long, and allows either / or : characters as separators.
 Here’s what the instruction might look like in assembly language:

     	cop	$06
     	dc	a4'name'

     	...

-    name	dc	c'/hd/programs/source.pas',i1'0'
+    name	dc	i1'23',c'/hd/programs/source.pas'

 ## COP 07